Photo by f11photo/Shutterstock

 Today, Mesa Verde National Park—a UNESCO World Heritage site—protects more than 4,000 such ruins dating as far back as 650 C.E.
 While you can see the most spectacular dwellings from viewpoints on Mesa Loop Road, you can only enter Cliff Palace, Balcony House, and Long House on ranger-led tours.
 Petroglyph Point Trail offers excellent views and a chance to see some of the park’s best rock art.

-If you’ve ever wanted to see—and touch—gigantic dinosaur bones jutting out of the rock where they were found, head to Dinosaur National Monument.
-But visitors also come to swim, boat, and explore Echo Park, the area where the Yampa and Green rivers meet and loop around Steamboat Rock in an almost perfect horseshoe bend.
+If you’ve ever wanted to see—and touch—gigantic dinosaur bones jutting out of the rock where they were found, head to Dinosaur National Monument, which spans across the Colorado-Utah border.
+But visitors also come to swim, boat, and explore Echo Park, the area where the Yampa and Green Rivers meet and loop around Steamboat Rock in an almost perfect horseshoe bend.